clstoulouse/motu/README.md

 11		=>	There is an error with the provided NetCDF variables.
 12		=>	There is not variables into the variable parameter.
 13		=>	The provided NetCDF variable doesn't exist.
 14		=>	There is an error with the provided NetCDF variable.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 15		=>	The number of maximum request in the queue server pool is reached. it's necessary to wait that some requests are finished.
 16		=>	The number of maximum request for the user is reached.
 It's necessary to wait that some requests are finished for the user.
 18		=>	The priority of the request is invalid in the queue server manager.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 19		=>	The id of the request is not know by the server.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 20		=>	The size of the request is greater than the maximum data managed by the available queue.
 It's impossible to select a queue for this request.
 It's necessary to narrow the request.
 21		=>	The application is shutting down. it's necessary to wait a while before the application is again available.
 22		=>	There is a problem with the loading of the motu configuration file.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 23		=>	There is a problem with the loading of the catalog configuration file.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 24		=>	There is a problem with the loading of the error message configuration file.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 25		=>	There is a problem with the loading of the netcdf file.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 26		=>	There is a problem with the provided parameters.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 27		=>	There is a problem with the NetCDF generation engine.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
 28		=>	The required action is unknown.
-Have a look into the log file to have more information.
+Have a look at the log file to have more information.
+29		=>	The product is unknown.
+30		=>	The service is unknown.

 #<a name="Clients">Motu clients</a>
 You can connect to Motu by using a web browser or a [Python client](https://github.com/clstoulouse/motu-client-python).